 Using Groups to Restrict Access to Content

-Please see Assignment Restrictions for details about using groups to restrict access to Assignments.
+Please see Advanced: Adding Access Restrictions to Moodle Assignments for details about using groups to restrict access to Assignments.
 For other activities, resources, and topics areas, use the Restrict Access section to add restrictions based on group membership, among other criteria.